 Starting a business in Tennessee can be an exciting venture.
 The state offers a supportive environment for entrepreneurs looking to establish their own companies.
-But let’s be real, the idea of navigating all the legal and administrative steps can be pretty overwhelming.
+But the idea of navigating all the legal and administrative steps can be pretty overwhelming.
 Don’t worry, we’ve got you covered.

-Let’s break down what you need to know to set up a legal business entity in Tennessee.
+Let’s break down how to open a business in Tennessee.

 Starting a business is a big step, and it’s natural to have some concerns about whether Tennessee is the right place for you.
 Let’s look at why it’s an appealing option.